vitohugo1207/RollDice/README.md

-RollDice is program made in Python by IkkiArtz.
-The RollDice can roll dice at the interval that you choose, times as you want and sum bonus.
+rolldice is program made in Python by IkkiArtz.
+The rolldice can roll dice at the interval that you choose, times as you want and sum bonus.

 Help: